fitz0017/Docker_intro/README.md

 Step 1.1

 A Docker image is a file, comprised of multiple layers, used to execute code in a Docker container.
+It is a read-only template for running containers.
 For our demo purposes, we will be using the Nginx image, which is a web server/reverse proxy.

 `docker pull nginx` </br>